Undergraduate Student Loans

 From the borrower:

-During the loan interview, an HFLS Loan Officer will review your application and other required documents with you, ask any relevant questions, determine whether any additional information is needed, explain the loan closing process, and answer any questions you have about HFLS and the rest of the loan application process (described below).
+During the undergraduate student loan interview, an HFLS Loan Officer will review your application and other required documents with you, determine whether any additional information is needed, explain the loan closing process, and answer any questions you have.

-HFLS reviews and decides on loan applications weekly.
+HFLS reviews and decides on loan applications daily.
 If we have questions about your application or guarantor, you may receive a call or email from a Loan Officer asking for further information before HFLS will make its decision.